-Businesses must comply with noise limits and not cause unreasonable noise.
+Businesses must not cause unreasonable noise or aggravated noise.
 They must make sure that any noise from their activities or premises doesn’t unreasonably impact the local community.
 This includes being responsible for contractors or tradespeople they hire.

 Find out more about commercial, industrial and trade noise limits for business.

 About EPA actions to control noise from businesses

 EPA uses its remedial powers to deal with risks of harm to human health and the environment and unreasonable noise, including a business exceeding the noise limits.
 These remedial powers include statutory remedial notices to:

 - take action necessary to comply

 - stop an activity